Definition - What does Apotemnophilia mean?

 In most cases, apotemnophiles can trace their desires back to seeing an amputee during their childhood.

 Apotemnophilia is often linked to Body Integrity Identity Disorder, where otherwise normal individuals long for the amputation of a healthy limb or limbs.
 However, some professionals suggest a real distinction between these two conditions, as apotemnophiles do not see their body parts as defective in any way.
 Instead, much like transsexual individuals, apotemnophiles simply feel as if they were born into the wrong bodies.
-Apotemnophilia also shares similarities with somatoparaphrenia, where an individual denies ownership of a limb or entire side of his or her own body.
+Apotemnophilia also shares similarities with somatoparaphrenia, where an individual denies ownership of a limb or entire side of their own body.

 While apotemnophilia has long been linked to sexual arousal, some apotemnophiles insist that sex has nothing to do with their condition.
 Instead, they classify it as a body-image disorder.